rackerlabs/support-how-to/content/cloud-databases/choosing-the-right-database-with-rackspace-cloud-databases.md

 ### Limitation

-After using features specific to Percona, you might not be able to directly roll back the database
+After using features specific to Percona, you might not be able to directly roll back the database.

 ### MariaDB